Best Apple Apps 2017

 Wearable is a recent disruptive development in consumer electronics making its way to mainstream.
 Apple Watch plays a major part in this process.

-Nowadays, more and more apps enable various integrations with Apple Watch and other wearables as well as apps that track your health such as Health app made by Apple.
+Nowadays, top apps enable various integrations with Apple Watch and other wearables as well as applications that track your health such as Health app by Apple.

 In general, wearables are the part of Internet Of Things trends.
 And recent numbers published by Statista estimate that there are about 20bl connected devices registered around the world in 2017.
 However, connectivity is not only about the devices, but also about data streaming and analytics.

 You can manage your daily food diary, track your activities and lose weight using YAZIO Calorie Counter App.
 This app allows to create a personal plan on how to lose weight or build muscles, provides a nutrition tracker and food diary for all meals, tracks daily steps walked, sports & exercises.
 Thanks to a vast database with 2 million accessible foods, calculating calories with YAZIO is simpler than ever.

 What’s so special?
 The idea behind the app is significant, as it covers different aspects of your physical health: diet, activity, sports.
 Obviously, the implementation should be not less significant.